mayank99/open-styleable/README.md

 # open-styleable

-A proof-of-concept implementation of open-styleable shadow-roots, using a simple build-time HTML transform.
+A proof-of-concept implementation of open-styleable shadow-roots, using a combination of:

+- A build-time HTML transform for declarative shadow DOM
+- A client-side script that overrides `attachShadow`

+## Usage

 To create an openly styleable shadow-root, add `adoptstyles="inherit"` to the declarative shadow DOM template.